rabdumalikov/rabdumalikov/README.md

 ### Hi there 👋

+My name is Rustam, and I'm an enthusiast of C++ programming and AI technologies.

 <!--
 **rabdumalikov/rabdumalikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.